rubenOMH/regex-tool/README.md

 # Regex.com.mx

-Este repositorio actualmente tiene como único propósito para monitorear reportes de errores o nuevas mejoras de https://regex.com.mx
+This repository currently has the sole purpose of monitoring bug reports or new features on https://regex.com.mx

-## Documentación
+## Docs

-Aquí podrás encontrar links directors a nuestra wiki:
+Here you can find direct links to our wiki:
 - [TBD](https://regex.com.mx)

-# Patrocinadores
+# Sponsors

-Especial agradecimiento a nuestros patrocinadores! 👏🏼 Muchas gracias.
+Special thanks to our sponsors! 👏🏼 Thank you very much.